[For Beginners] What is Middleware? A Thorough Explanation of Types, Roles, and Functions!

 What is Middleware?

-As the name suggests, middleware is software that acts as a bridge between the OS (operating system) and applications.
+As the name suggests, middleware acts as a bridge between the OS (operating system) and applications.

-There are many types of middleware, each specializing in a specific function and providing support to the OS and applications.
+There are many types of middleware, each specializing in specific functions and assisting both the OS and applications.

 Let's review some terminology here